-Remember that cool nights slow growth, so vegetables take longer to mature in the fall.
+Remember that cool night temperatures slow growth, so the vegetable crops take longer to mature in the fall.
 Keep this slower-growing pace in mind when you check seed catalogs for the average days to maturity.
 Some of the best quality vegetables are produced during fall's warm days and cool nights.
 These environmental conditions add sugar to cole crops and crispness to carrots.

-When starting the fall garden, you may have to water the seeds after planting for them to germinate depending on the weather.
-Continue to watch the seedlings to make sure they have adequate water to grow but not too much to cause them to rot.
+When starting the fall garden, you may have to water the seeds after planting in order for them to germinate, depending on the weather.
+Continue to watch the seedlings to make sure they have adequate water to grow, but not too much to cause them to rot.

-Keep in mind, there will be more insect pests present in the fall garden than the early spring garden.
-Identifying the pest allows you to use the appropriate management measures for the situation.
+Keep in mind that there will be more insect pests present in the fall garden than in the early spring garden.
+Identifying the insect pest allows you to use the appropriate management measures for the situation.
 It is always a good idea to remove plants that have finished producing.
-By eliminating garden debris, hiding places for insect pests are reduced.
+Eliminating garden debris reduces hiding places for insect pests.

-After removing the finished spring vegetable crops, use this space again.
-Do not plant closely-related vegetables from the spring crop back in the same rows because of possible disease and insect carryover.
+After removing the finished spring vegetable crops, this space can be used again.
+You should not plant closely related vegetables from the spring crop back in the same rows because of possible disease and insect carryover.
 Practicing crop rotation prevents the buildup of diseases and insect pests in your garden.